yurt-page/docs/email.md

 * https://github.com/richfelker/mxclient dnssec+beartls
 * https://github.com/corecode/dma makes MX lookup

-Enryption:
+Encryption:
 * https://vesmail.email/ e2e encryption email utility

-We can postpone this for latter but now start with a custom built and stripped Postfix.
+We can postpone this for latter but now start with a custom-built and stripped Postfix.
 Or we can use the EmailRelay.

 ### EmailRelay